Lucifirius/pi-containerbot/README.md

 ## Security notes

 - `data/tokens.json` contains a long-lived OAuth refresh token — treat it like a password.
-It is listed in `.gitignore` and `.dockerignore`.
+Listed in `.gitignore` and `.dockerignore`.
-- `data/config.yaml` contains your Discord webhook URL — keep it out of version control too (also in `.gitignore`).
+- `data/config.yaml` contains your Discord webhook URL — also keep it out of version control (in `.gitignore`).
-- The bot uses **PKCE OAuth2** — no client secret is ever stored.
+- The bot uses **PKCE OAuth2** — no client secret is ever stored anywhere.
-- Access tokens expire after 20 minutes and refresh automatically.
+- ESI access tokens expire after 20 minutes and are refreshed automatically.
 - Your EVE account password is never seen by this application.
 - The container runs as a non-root user (`appuser`).